Amica Mutual Renters Insurance Review of 2025

 Here’s what’s covered under Amica’s standard renters insurance policy.

 - Personal liability.
-Your personal liability will be covered up to the policy limit if you are personally liable for either an injury to a guest or for the destruction or damage of their personal property while they are in your home.
+Your liability will be covered up to the policy limit if you are personally liable for either an injury to a guest or the destruction or damage of their personal property while they are in your home.

 - Smart devices and computers.
-Amica offers unique coverage to protect electronics in your home, including your computers, laptops, smart phones, and smart devices.
+Amica offers unique coverage to protect electronics in your home, including your computers, laptops, smartphones, and smart devices.

 - Identity fraud.
 You can purchase separate coverage to protect you in the event someone steals your identity or uses your credit card without authorization.